-The Problems With Last Mile Delivery Have Remained, Even Amid Growth
+The Problems With Last Mile Delivery Remain, Even Amid Growth

 Increased Demand on Last Mile Has Resulted in an Added Focus on Proactive Fleet Management

 The increased demand on last mile delivery further incentivized shippers and LSPs to prioritize fleet management.

 E-commerce exploded over the last year, amassing growth rates comparable to six years of advancement.
 Unfortunately, capacity is finite.
 So, LSPs and carriers prioritized their operations and embraced proactive fleet management, including tracking fleet location, optimizing asset allocation, and more.

 Maintenance and Route Management Strategies Are More Important Than Ever

 Part of the process of fleet freight management and making the most effective use of such assets goes back to route optimization and preventive, predictive maintenance of those assets.

 It is not enough to figure out the best route between cities and primary delivery service areas.
 Instead, shippers need to look at the larger picture, identifying how optimization can play across multimodal, intermodal, and the last mile to reduce operating costs, maintain control over equipment use, and more.

 Drivers and Customers Need More Technology to Stay Informed and Collaborate Through Last Mile Delivery